simov/markdown-viewer/README.md

 - Supports raw and rendered markdown views
 - Supported file extensions `markdown|mdown|mkdn|md|mkd|mdwn|mdtxt|mdtext|text`
 - Built as [event page][event-page] - the extension is loaded only when needed
+- No special permissions required for file URLs
+- Full control over the allowed origins
 - Open source